German Shepherds Size

 Other size-related health issues include cardiomyopathy, mitral valve disease, and sub-aortic stenosis.
 In large dogs, the heart has to work much harder to pump blood through the entire body, making it much more susceptible to diseases, just like in humans.

 Size is just one of the many aspects of what makes this breed great.
-Their size makes them ideal protectors and guardians, and their innate loyalty and intelligence ensures they will be easy to train and great to have around.
+German Shepherds size makes them ideal protectors and guardians, and their innate loyalty and intelligence ensure they will be easy to train and great to have around.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2017 Sam Shepards